Minyall/gephi_twitter_media_downloader/README.md

 This script was created at the request of the AOIR Digital Methods Workgroup.

+##### Citation
+if you use this project in your research please cite.

+`James Allen-Robertson.
+(2019, April 10).
+Minyall/gephi_twitter_media_downloader: Zenodo Release v0.1.2.1 (Version v0.1.2.1).
+Zenodo. http://doi.org/10.5281/zenodo.2634929`

 # Instructions
 ## I use Python / I know what I'm doing...
 Great!
 This script requires [Tweepy](http://www.tweepy.org) and was